 Dr Karina Vold is an expert in cognitive science, philosophy of technology, artificial intelligence, and applied ethics.
 She holds positions at the Institute for the History and Philosophy of Science and Technology and the Department of Philosophy.
 Previously, Karina was a postdoctoral research associate at the Leverhulme Centre for the Future of Intelligence at the University of Cambridge.
 Her research focuses on the relationship between extended cognition theories and artificial intelligence, the ethical challenges of online therapy, and AI's impact on human autonomy and decision-making.
 She is currently exploring AI's influence on cognition, the ethical risks of targeted online interventions, and debates on AI's potential existential threats.
 Additionally, she is involved in creating ethical guidelines for AI systems.
 Karina's interests span artificial intelligence, cognitive science, ethics, and the history and philosophy of science.

-Want to book Karina Vold for your next event?
+How can I book Karina Vold for my next event?

 What topics does Karina Vold specialise in?

-Karina Vold specialises in talking about cognitive science, ethics, artificial intelligence and more.
+Karina Vold specialises in discussing cognitive science, ethics, artificial intelligence and more.

 What is Karina Vold's speaking style like?